[This post was originally published on 23rd Nov 2020. It has been updated on 3rd June 2022]

 This email from Public Rec creates reassurance and hope by telling buyers that they’d be intimated once the product is back in stock.
 They’ve also smartly plugged in their Instagram handle in the email, seeking more followers.

 This back-in-stock email is making a direct, clean announcement about a product being available again.
-They’ve also thrown a small incentive of free shipping in the mix as a push to get potential buyers to go through with the purchase.
+They’ve also thrown a small incentive of free shipping over $100 and 60-day returns in the mix as a push to get potential buyers to go through with the purchase

 3. Personalized Messaging